-Scope note: This class comprises actions measuring physical properties and other values that can be
+- Subclass of: E13 Attribute Assignment - Scope note: This class comprises actions measuring physical properties and other values that can be determined by a systematic procedure.

 Examples include measuring the monetary value of a collection of coins or the running time of a specific video cassette.